 • Two or fewer bowel movements in a week.

 It is more prevalent in people who consume junk food.
 It can occur at any age.

-Following factors may contribute to development of constipation.
+Following factors may contribute to development of chronic constipation.
 Causative factors vary from person to person.

 • Lack of fiber intake in diet.

 • Psychosomatic causes like depression and anxiety neurosis.

 • Connective tissue disorders like lupus and scleroderma.